PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 * the ordering of components within these groups is not guaranteed to have been preserved

-Vertices in a refined level are grouped according the type of component in the parent level from which they originated, i.e. some vertices originate from the center of a face (face-vertices), some from an edge (edge-vertices) and some from a vertex (vertex-vertices).
+Vertices in a refined level are grouped according to the type of component in the parent level from which they originated, i.e. some vertices originate from the center of a face (face-vertices), some from an edge (edge-vertices) and some from a vertex (vertex-vertices).
 (Note that there is a conflict in